PranavEranki/PyNote/README.md

 ## Things I Learned

 *   Working with a MTV
-*   By doing this project I came to know more about Django's more complex
+*   Django's more complex functions and features
-*   integrating differnt packages into a single project
+*   Integrating different packages into a single project
 *   Database operations on a RDBMS
-*   hosting and configuring the project on pythonanwhere.com

 ## Resources/packages used